Sales Analysis: why it is important

 The success rate

-Monitoring success rates in the sales process is a critical part of successful business management.
+Monitoring success rates in the sales process is a critical part of your analysis.

 Knowing which sales tactics are working, and which are not, can help inform strategic decisions that can improve overall sales performance.